-(1) Eligible ag real estate mortgage market structure shown here includes the forecast for outstanding unpaid principal balance of first lien ag mortgage assets as of December 31, 2016 reduced by forty percent to estimate loans that would not qualify for Farmer Mac's Farm & Ranch line of business.
+(1) Eligible ag real estate mortgage market structure shown here includes the forecast for outstanding unpaid principal balance of first lien ag mortgage assets as of December 31, 2017 reduced by forty percent to estimate the outstanding unpaid principal balance of loans that would not be eligible under Farmer Mac's lines of business.

-(2) Source: FDIC Call Reports (ag banks), Federal Reserve Board of Governors (insurance companies and Farm Service Agency portion of non-bank lenders), and USDA, Economic Research Service forecast for remaining non-bank lenders adjusted for estimates of Farmer Mac eligibility; nominal dollars forecast for year-end 2016 on a prorated basis (August 2017).
+(2) Source: FDIC Call Reports (ag banks), FCA Call Report Data, and Federal Reserve Board of Governors (insurance companies and Farm Service Agency portion of non-bank lenders) data as of December 2017.
+USDA, Economic Research Service forecast for remaining non-bank lenders for year-end 2017 on a prorated.
+All non-FCS and FCS data adjusted for estimates of eligibility under Farmer Mac's lines of business.